grafana/tempo/docs/tempo/website/configuration/compression.md

 - s2

-It is important to note that although all of these compression formats are supported in Tempo, at Grafana we use zstd and it's possible/probable that the other compression algorithms may have issue at scale.
-Please file an issue if you stumble upon any problems!
+It is important to note that although all of these compression formats are supported in Tempo, at Grafana we use `zstd` and it's possible/probable that the other compression algorithms may have issue at scale.
+File an issue if you have any problems.

 ## WAL

 The WAL also supports compression.
-By default this is configured to use snappy.
+By default, this is configured to use `snappy`.
 This comes with a small performance penalty but reduces disk I/O and and adds checksums to the WAL.
-All of the above configuration options are supported but only snappy has been tested at scale.
+All of the above configuration options are supported but only `snappy` has been tested at scale.

 ```
 storage: